bigchaindb/site/_src/_guides/tutorial-token-launch.md

 }
 ```

 With these commands, you have minted 10000 tokens.
-For that give an extra parameter to the `makeOutput()` function.
+For that, give an extra parameter to the `makeOutput()` function.
 Pay attention to give the function a string instead of a plain number.
 With the `tokenCreator` keypair you indicate who will be the owner of the tokens.
 This could for instance be the foundation issuing the tokens.
 Once this transaction is accepted by BigchainDB, you update the value of the tokens left in the possession of the creator.
 Right now, all the tokens created are associated with the public key of the creator (`tokenCreater.publicKey`).

 Now that the tokens have been minted, you can start distributing them to the owners.